yifeng2019uwb/cloud-native-order-processor/BACKLOG.md

 - **Technical Approach**:
   - Implement secure exception handlers with proper logging
   - Add request correlation IDs for tracing
-  - Implement structured error responses
+  - Implement structured error responses using our defined exceptions
   - Add security headers and error sanitization
   - Test exception handling with various error scenarios
-- **Why Needed**: Order Service currently has TODO placeholders for exception handling and middleware, which should be properly implemented for production readiness
+- **Why Needed**: Order Service currently has TODO placeholders for exception handling and middleware, which should be properly implemented for production readiness.
+These handlers should return our defined exceptions (CNOPInternalServerException, etc.) instead of generic error messages.

 ### **🌐 Frontend & User Experience**